Sobhhï: Personal life

-Career
+Music career

-Sobhhï began his musical career with a collection of dark R&B records, going on to describe the evolution of his musical sound: "There was something I felt was absent in other music, [...] collecting these parts and amalgamating them is what eventually resulted in 'my sound'".
-He currently moves between the US and the Middle East.'
+Sobhhï began his musical career with a collection of dark R&B records, going on to describe the evolution of his musical sound: "There was something I felt was absent in other music [...] collecting these parts and amalgamating them is what eventually resulted in 'my sound'."
+He currently splits his time between living in the US and the Middle East.'

-A multi-faceted artist, in addition to writing lyrics and producing the instrumentals, Sobhhï also mixes his own tracks, directs and films his own videos, and has developed an independent practice in photography and film.
-He has cited the album Nostalgia, Ultra by Frank Ocean as his most formative musical influence, and has also mentioned being influenced by, among others, Tribe Called Quest, James Fauntleroy, Drake, Jeremih, Joaoa Gilberto, and Amr Diab.
+A multi-faceted artist, in addition to writing lyrics and producing the instrumentals, Sobhhï also mixes his own tracks, directs and films his own videos and has developed an independent practice in photography and film.
+He has cited the album Nostalgia, Ultra by Frank Ocean as his most formative musical influence, and has also mentioned being influenced by, among others, A Tribe Called Quest, James Fauntleroy, Drake, Jeremih, João Gilberto, and Amr Diab.
 Retaining the majority of the responsibility for the complete creation process has given his music a distinct sound, previously described as both mysterious and euphoric.
-In 2019 he founded his own record label and streetwear brand NUIT SANS FIN, meaning “night without end” in French.
+In 2019, he founded his own record label and streetwear brand Nuit Sans Fin, meaning "night without end" in French.

-Beginning in 2017, Sobhhï started creating and releasing his color-themed EP series, which includes RED, BLACK, and the forthcoming PURPLE and WHITE.
+Beginning in 2017, Sobhhï began creating and releasing his color-themed EP series, which includes Red, Black, and the forthcoming Purple and White.
 He describes the need for categorizing by color, rather than genre: "The whole color concept comes from the fact that I feel genres are too coarse and limiting to categorize music.
-You might listen to alternative rock followed by some techno followed by a rap song when you’re feeling motivated or in the gym.
-Clearly the genres don’t necessarily line up with how we feel, which to me, is the most important aspect of music."
+You might listen to alternative rock followed by some techno followed by a rap song when you're feeling motivated or in the gym.
+Clearly the genres don't necessarily line up with how we feel, which to me, is the most important aspect of music."

-Sobhhï has released three installments of the RED series, categorizing RED as melancholic and vulnerable, alternative R&B. He describes the first three RED EPs as equating to a (now complete) chapter in his personal life, where he understands the music to have evolved alongside changes in his own perspectives.
+Sobhhï has released three installments of the Red series, categorizing Red as melancholic and vulnerable alternative R&B. He describes the first three Red EPs as equating to a (now complete) chapter in his personal life, where he understands the music to have evolved alongside changes in his own perspectives.

-In addition to the RED series, Sobhhï has begun releasing a series of BLACK EP's—the first of which, BLACK I, was released in 2019 and ranked as one of Earmilk's highest rated albums that same year.
-Sobhhï plans the BLACK series to be a counterpart to RED, with a raw Trap-soul sound, produced entirely by Sobhhï and mastered by Mike Bozzi.
+In addition to the Red series, Sobhhï has begun releasing a series of Black EPs, the first of which, Black I, was released in 2019 and ranked as one of Earmilk's highest rated albums that same year.
+Sobhhï plans the Black series to be a counterpart to Red, with a raw Trap-soul sound, produced entirely by himself and mastered by Mike Bozzi.

-In late 2020 Sobhhï released collaborative EP, PLEASURES, which was premiered with Okayplayer.
-In 2022, he went on to release collaborative project LUXURY CASUAL II, a sequel to 2019's LUXURY CASUAL EP.
+In late 2020, Sobhhï released the collaborative EP Pleasures, which premiered through Okayplayer.
+In 2022, he went on to release the collaborative project Luxury Casual II, a sequel to 2019's Luxury Casual EP.

 Photography and Video Direction

-Sobhhï is also active in visual arts, working across photography, video direction, and cinematography.
-He has directed and filmed several of his own music videos and has been noted for his broader creative involvement designing the label and clothing line, NUIT SANS FIN.
-His visual contributions also extend to photography, with credits for album art such as the cover of the BLACK I EP.
+Sobhhï is also active in visual arts, working in photography, video direction, and cinematography.
+He has directed and filmed several of his own music videos and has been noted for his broader creative involvement designing the label and clothing line Nuit Sans Fin.
+His visual contributions also extend to photography, with credits for album art such as the cover his Black I EP.